These Irish-made pieces by talented jewellery makers will add a statement to your summer outfits

 Chupi: Our 2017 jewellery Irish Made Awards winner was Chupi, who design and meticulously craft jewellery with love in Ireland.
 Their mission is to create timeless heirlooms made with sustainable, solid gold and precious gemstones that last forever.
 Treat yourself and get this dreamy, polished gold ring.

-Annemarie Reinhold: 2021’s runner-up is Annemarie Reinhold.
+2021’s runner-up is Annemarie Reinhold.
 Annemarie creates precious jewellery that celebrates nature using goldsmithing techniques.
 Each piece is designed and handmade in her studio in Cork City.
 She uses traditional methods such as embossing, scoring and folding to create timeless wearables.

-Soul Engraver: Our 2020 runner-up in the Irish Made Awards was Soul Engraver, who create beautiful hand-engraved jewellery in precious metals.
+Our 2020 and 2019 runner-up in the Irish Made Awards was Soul Engraver, who create beautiful hand-engraved jewellery in precious metals.
 All their work is inspired by stories, nature, moments and deep connections – between people or places, a heritage and a living culture.
 Everything they create comes from the heart and touches the soul.
 Soul Engraver captures iconic sounds as real-life sound waves, precisely hand-carved into precious metals.